 Agency: David&Goliath Director: Harold Einstein

-At Publicis, I had the chance to help create brand campaigns for Bridgestone Tires.
-That included everything from social and digital led work, to broadcast TV for the Olympics.
+At Publicis, I had the chance to create brand work for Bridgestone Tires.
+That included everything from social and digital led campaigns, to broadcast TV for the Olympics.

 CSX Rail wanted us to create a social initiative that tied into their partnership with The Weather Channel.
 After spending some time browsing TWC's site and watching their broadcasts, we came to the quick realization that horrible weather is basically the only thing they ever talk about.
 Floods.
 Tornadoes.
 Polar Vortexes.
 So we decided to create something that focused on nice weather for a change.

 The product was Perfect Weather Chasers, a program designed to get people outside, documenting and talking about the brighter side of weather on social media.

 Wawa is a chain of convenience stores based in the Northeast.
 They have a cult-like following and are known for their food market.
 Hoagies are a specialty and Hoagiefest is their yearly celebration of this beloved sandwich.